PS5 restock update today: Check inventory on Twitter, Target, Best Buy and more

-Locating a promising PS5 restock requires luck, speed, and patience.
-Although restocks of Sony's new games console have picked up this month, both the standard PS5 and the PS5 Digital Edition sell out in minutes whenever PS5 inventory is replenished.
+Finding PS5 restock requires a combination of speed, luck and patience.
+Although we've noticed an increase in PS5 restocks this month, both the standard PS5 and the PS5 Digital Edition sell out in minutes whenever PS5 inventory is replenished.

-So we're here to help you find where to buy a PS5, including how to track PS5 restocks on Twitter.
+So we're here to help you find where to buy a PS5.
+This includes how to track PS5 restocks on Twitter.
 Make sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.

 Where to buy PS5: Check PS5 restock right now

-As of March 11 at 9:30 am ET, there is no PS5 restock available.
-Target had PS5 restock available in store this morning, but it has sold out.
+As of March 13 at 8:13 a.m.
+ET, there is no PS5 restock available.
+Best Buy and Costco had stock on Friday, but both retailers have sold out for now.

 Fortunately, a regular PS5 restock tipster claims that millions more consoles will arrive through April.
 It's our hope that these new PS5 restocks will help gamers avoid overpriced PS5 consoles from third parties.
 In the meantime, you can use the links below to check where to buy the PS5.